kebding/cmps122-secure-fileserver/README.md

 the request) causes the child process to crash.
 Lastly, I tried buffer overflow attacks of varying lengths to see if it could affect or break the server in any way.

-In Phase III I replaced the `system()` call I had, which could potentially be an attack vector that my peers missed in Phase II, with the `getcwd()` and `mkdir()` C functions (learned from reading submissions in Phase II).
+In Phase III, I replaced the `system()` call I had, which could potentially be an attack vector that my peers missed in Phase II, with the `getcwd()` and `mkdir()` C functions (learned from reading submissions in Phase II).
 I believe buffer overflow attacks should be impossible because _every_ time I copy or concatenate user input, I bound the function